operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 schema: olm.channel
 ```

 In this situation, both channels have matching channel archetypes and the channel heads have the same versions.
-The `ChannelTypePreference` attribute allows us to deterministically select a single channel in this case.
-This attribute defaults to prefer minor-version channels (`ChannelTypePreference: minor`), but can be overridden in the schema if the author wishes to prefer major-version channels instead (`ChannelTypePreference: major`).
+The `DefaultChannelTypePreference` attribute allows us to deterministically select a single channel in this case.
+This attribute defaults to prefer minor-version channels (`DefaultChannelTypePreference: minor`), but can be overridden in the schema if the author wishes to prefer major-version channels instead (`DefaultChannelTypePreference: major`).

-With `ChannelTypePreference` set to `major`, our most-stable channels and package output would looks like
+With `DefaultChannelTypePreference` set to `major`, our most-stable channels and package output would look like
 ```yaml
 ---
 defaultChannel: stable-v1